What's the treatment for spring allergies?

 - Nasal spray decongestants relieve congestion and may clear clogged nasal passages faster than oral decongestants.

 - Steroid nasal sprays reduce inflammation.
-Only one, Nasacort, is currently available over the counter.
+Only two, Nasacort and Flonase, are currently available over the counter.

 - Cromolyn sodium nasal spray can help prevent hay fever by stopping the release of histamine before it can trigger allergy symptoms.